Our Favorite Trail Running Shoes

 The upper is primarily mesh backed by lightweight fabric and has minimal overlays.
 These combine to provide a sock like feel that gives the foot room to wiggle around.
 However, the upper also does not offer much lateral support, which can be problematic on technical or switchbacking trail.
 The highly breathable fabric allows water to quickly drain from the shoe.

 The ankle collar and heel counter are made of a material akin to nerf foam.
 Unlike conventional shoes, there is no fabric covering the foam on the shoe’s exterior.
 Some users, including iRunFar’s Bryon Powell, have had the hard foam at the top of the Achilles notch slice into the skin covering the Achilles while running sockless.
-Other runners have experienced similar discomfort while wearing socks.
+Other runners have experienced similar discomfort while wearing running socks.
 If needed, the upper portion of the Achilles notch can be cut away.
 New Balance is aware of the problem and is addressing it in the MT101.

 The MT100 also has a minimal tongue consisting of a single layer of the lightweight mesh/fabric combination that makes up much of the shoe.
 The “sausage like” Sure Laces keep the shoe secure and laces locked tight.